FindMySchool LogoFindMySchool

 First, the attainment indicators look strong in several important places:

-Second, the FindMySchool ranking position for primary outcomes sits lower than those attainment figures might lead you to expect.
-The school is ranked 10,494th in England and 53rd in Southampton for primary outcomes (FindMySchool ranking, based on official data).
+Second, the FindMySchool ranking position for primary outcomes sits lower than some subject-level attainment figures might lead you to expect.
+The school is ranked 10,919th of 14,978 primaries in England for academic outcomes and 56th in Southampton for overall primary outcomes (FindMySchool ranking, based on official data).
 That places it below the England average band.

 The most plausible way to reconcile those two points, without guessing beyond the data, is that Curdridge’s proportion reaching the expected standard is high, but the distribution of higher-end measures and total score components used in the overall ranking may place it behind schools that combine high expected standard with unusually high proportions at greater depth and higher scaled scores.